 There are a lot of things the driver can do or engage in to cause sudden unintended acceleration.
 These activities range from wearing the wrong driving shoes to distraction, drunkenness, loss of concentration, lack of focus, and more.

-It doesn’t matter whether they are professional or non-professional, once drivers engage in phone calls, active talks and chats, pressing phone, and lots more, there are higher chances to get distracted and press the wrong pedal.
+It doesn’t matter whether they are professional or non-professional, once drivers engage in phone calls, active talks, and chats, pressing the phone, and lots more, there are higher chances to get distracted and press the wrong pedal.